-In my opinion the Sirloin cut has the most flavor of any other cut of beef and when it's freshly ground, like in this recipe, it releases all of that flavor making this one very tasty barbecued hamburger.
+In my opinion Sirloin has the most flavor of any other cut of beef and when it's freshly ground, like in this recipe, it releases all of that flavor making this one very tasty barbecued hamburger.

-The ground sirloin is very lean and so it's blended with ground pork to ensure the burger stays nice and juicy even after it comes off the barbecue.
+The ground sirloin is very lean and so it's blended with ground pork to ensure the burger stays nice and juicy even after it comes off the grill.

 Many times top sirloin will go on sale in the grocery stores so that's the time to buy a few steaks on sale and grind the meat yourself.

 It's just enough time to finish cooking the hamburger and melt the cheese.

 You'll love the rich smokey flavors of this recipe and keep lots of napkins handy as these burgers are very juicy.Read Reviews/Leave Comments

 Serves: 4 - 8 (makes 8 burgers)